JohannesBuchner/pyfc/docs/quickstart.rst

 Requirements
 ------------

-  - Python 2.7 or above
+  - Python 2.7 or above.
+(Tested mainly with Python 2.7.x)
   - NumPy
   - matplotlib (for visualization routines)
   - SciPy (if using FCStats)